rajasekar-arch/extract-xlsx/README.md

 Only supports .xlsx files (not .xls)

-Only works in Node.js (not browser yet)

 Formula and styling not supported

 Returns plain data only

 # 📚 Roadmap

-Browser support via FileReader

 Multi-sheet parser